 While soccer might not be so well known to Americans in general, with the exception of MLS, the truth is that tennis, as a sport, is just appealing to almost everyone in the civilized world.

-It’s difficult enough, for the average individual, to play one set of top class tennis but there are time when these players are tested to the limits of their endurance in playing 5 sets and more at a time.
+It’s difficult enough for the average individual to play one set of top-class tennis, but there are times when these players are tested to the limits of their endurance in playing 5 sets and more at a time.

-We’re talking about the ‘singles’ version of the game, and by God, if you haven’t played tennis yourself, you’d find that the level of fitness required to play this game at the top level takes year and years of dedication and hard work.
+We’re talking about the ‘singles’ version of the game, and if you haven’t played tennis yourself, you’d find that the level of fitness required to play this game at the top level takes years and years of dedication and hard work.

-Tennis has indeed changed from the time it was invented in France or even Wimbledon, which held its first official championships in 1877.
+Tennis has changed from when it was invented in France to even Wimbledon, which held its first official championships in 1877.